proximafusion/vmecpp-validation/README.md

 #### Configurations

 We use the following input configurations:
-* DSHAPE, as in the original VMEC paper
+* DSHAPE, as in the original VMEC paper, [Hirshman SP, Whitson JC.
+Steepest descent moment method for three-dimensional magnetohydrodynamic equilibria.
+(1983)](https://doi.org/10.1063/1.864116)
-* HELIOTRON, as in the original VMEC paper
+* HELIOTRON, as in the original VMEC paper, [Hirshman SP, Whitson JC.
+Steepest descent moment method for three-dimensional magnetohydrodynamic equilibria.
+(1983)](https://doi.org/10.1063/1.864116)
 * Configurations probing the region of interest for Proxima:
     * CM-A
     * CM-B